What is Kishwaukee College's School Code?

 Can I start classes before my financial aid is complete?

 The Financial Aid Office has a computer lab for students to use.
-We also offer workshops in, check the Kish website for dates, times, and locations.

 I don't live at home with my parents.
 Does this mean I am an independent student?